UniTime/unitime-doc/manage-instructor-list.md

 The employees of a given department are divided between those that appear in the [Instructors](instructors) screen (those are the **Department Instructors**) and the ones who do not appear there (**Instructors not in the Department List**).
 Each of these groups is then sorted by position and within a position by the last name.

-For each instructor in the list, you can see his/her ID and name (as it appears in the staff database).
+For each instructor in the list, you can see their ID and name (as it appears in the staff database).
 Check/uncheck the checkbox in front of that person's ID if you want/don't want the person to appear in your list of instructors in the [Instructors](instructors) screen.
 You can also Check All or Clear All checkboxes of a given position (on the line with the name of the position).

 ## Operations